ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/upgrading-plugins.md

 ### Changes for asset adapters

-  1. Replace any hard referenes to "tmp/asset-sync" with `context.distDir`
+  1. Replace any hard references to "tmp/asset-sync" with `context.distDir`